MinBZK/ai-validation/docs/projects/amt/reporting-standard/latest.md

 JSON schemas of the system card, model card and task card can be found on [Github](https://github.com/MinBZK/ai-validation/tree/main/docs/projects/amt/reporting-standard/schemas).

 ## Changelog

-- 0.1a12: restructure systemcard to accomodate for tasks instead of assessments
+- 0.1a12: restructure system card to accommodate for tasks instead of assessments
 - 0.1a11: adds requirements and measures
 - 0.1a10: adds ai act profile field to system card
 - 0.1a9: adds name to model card